JGalego/awesome-safety-critical-ai/README.md

 These failures can be baffling, and they demand robust monitoring and fallback strategies.

-### The problem is that these errors can be catastrophic
+### These errors can be catastrophic

-If not properly mitigated, AI mistakes can render a system useless, or worse, dangerous:
+If not properly mitigated, these mistakes can render a system useless, or worse, dangerous:

 - An autonomous drone misidentifying a civilian as a target
 - A medical AI overlooking a rare but deadly condition
 - A financial model approving fraudulent transactions due to adversarial inputs

-### Even the best minds can't eliminate mistakes

-Top-tier machine learning engineers still produce models that occasionally fail.
-Again, these aren't flaws to be patched - they're part of the terrain.

-Working with AI means accepting that uncertainty is built in, and designing systems that can handle it gracefully.

 ### AI systems evolve over time